 - Exercise: to practice, train, or put to use

-- Exert: to put forth effort
+- Exert: to put forth effort, strength, or influence

-- Exfoliate: to cast off or remove
+- Exfoliate: to cast off, shed, or remove from a surface

 - Exhale: to breathe out

-- Exhaust: to wear out
+- Exhaust: to wear out, use up, or drain completely

 - Exhibit: to show or demonstrate

-- Exhilarate: to refresh or stimulate
+- Exhilarate: to refresh, enliven, or stimulate

-- Exile: to drive out
+- Exile: to drive out or banish

 - Exist: to continue to be or to have being

-- Expect: to await or to suppose
+- Expect: to await, anticipate, or suppose

-- Expectorate: to discharge or spit
+- Expectorate: to discharge or spit out from the throat or lungs

 - Expedite: to cause to occur quickly, or to dispatch or issue

-- Expel: to eject
+- Expel: to eject or force out

 - Expend: to spend, use up, or utilize